cdayjr/video-tag/README.md

 - ID-only sources only work for video IDs and Twitch channels- everything else will require a full URL as the source parameter even with the provider param set.
+  - For Mixer, only channel IDs work.
+This is because Mixer requires the correct channel to embed a VOD.

 ## Built With